 - Preside at chapter and administrative council meetings.

-- Prepare and distribute the president's weekly e-mail announcement.
-To prepare this e-mail, collect information about upcoming chapter events and competition, Society-level activities, and general chapter news and information.
+- Prepare and distribute the president's monthly email announcement or blog post.
+To prepare this email or blog post, collect information about upcoming chapter events and competition, Society-level activities, and general chapter news and information.
 Also recognize significant achievements of chapter members.

 - Hold administrative council meetings.
 Collect status reports and agenda items from the administrative council and key volunteers to discuss at the meeting.